What Is the Average Mesothelioma Case Value?

 If an asbestos company did not establish a trust fund, a victim may be able to file a personal injury lawsuit against them.
 Mesothelioma lawsuits award victims with compensation either through a settlement or a trial verdict.

 Victims may receive more or less than this amount depending on the specifics of each case.
 For example, a man who worked as both a boilermaker and steelworker received a $6.5 million settlement after developing mesothelioma.

 If a settlement cannot be reached, the case may go to trial.

 Trial verdicts are decided by a judge and jury, who hear arguments from both legal teams.

-The average mesothelioma trial verdict is worth $2.4 million, according to a 2016 Mealey’s Litigation Report.
+The average mesothelioma trial verdict is worth between $5 million and $11.4 million, according to Mealey’s Litigation Report.

 While mesothelioma case values from trials may be higher than those from a settlement, there are drawbacks.

 For example, there is a possibility that a victim will lose the trial.
 If this happens, the victim will receive no money at all.
 If the victim wins, the asbestos company’s legal team may try to appeal the jury verdict, potentially turning the win into a loss.

 Further, trials involve a much longer process than settling out of court, meaning it may take years before a victim actually receives any money.